 If you're looking for a way to make new friends in high school, consider joining a social club.
 These groups focus on a specific activity, such as French, drama, scrapbooking, and saving the local environment.
+It's also easy to start your own club.
 These clubs can make an otherwise boring school semester practically fly by!

 The Evolution of Social Clubs

 Social clubs have become more diverse over the last several decades.
 When your parents were in school, they probably didn't have many clubs to choose from.
 Teens today can enjoy many extracurricular clubs that do everything from working with local town boards on environmental issues to taking sports photographs for local newspapers.
 They can focus on almost any activity that teens are interested in.
 The level of your involvement can be as little or as much as you want.

 Teens today are more active in their communities than ever before.
 A social club may be dedicated to adopting a grandparent at a local nursing home or doing volunteer work at a local animal humane shelter.
 The scope of your club projects can be as big or small as the members' desire.